 - Osborne-Schiff Lab

-- The laboratory of Dr. Schiff and Dr. Osborne studies key oncogenic signaling pathways for targeted therapy in breast cancer and the mechanisms of drug resistance.
-Our goal is to design and translate to the clinic, strategies that better predict, prevent, or overcome resistance by using tailored drug combinations with a favorable safety profile.
+The laboratory of Dr. Schiff and Dr. Osborne studies key oncogenic signaling pathways for targeted therapy in breast cancer and the mechanisms of drug resistance.
+The lab's goal is to design and translate to the clinic, strategies that better predict, prevent, or overcome resistance by using tailored drug combinations with a favorable safety profile.

 - Xiang Zhang Lab

-- The Zhang Lab investigates biological mechanisms and therapeutic strategies of breast cancer metastasis.
-Our lab is currently investigating early-stage bone colonization of disseminated breast cancer cells and breast cancer-induced immunosuppression.
+The Zhang Lab investigates biological mechanisms and therapeutic strategies of breast cancer metastasis.
+The lab is currently investigating early-stage bone colonization of disseminated breast cancer cells and breast cancer-induced immunosuppression.